gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 association parameter is missing.

-When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK with a common protection engine the SCTP association establishment continue until it has reached the ESTABLISHED state.
-However, before the SCTP assocation is protected by the Crypto Chunk and its protection engine some additional states needs to be passed.
-First the protection engine needs be initilizied in the PROTECTION INTILIZATION state.
+When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK the
+SCTP association establishment continues until it has reached the ESTABLISHED state.
+However, before the SCTP assocation is protected by the DTLS Chunk and DTLS 1.3 some additional states needs to be passed.
+First DTLS 1.3 needs be initializied in the PROTECTION INTILIZATION state.
 When that has been accomplished one enters the VALIDATION state where one validates the exchange of the Protected Association Parameter.
 If that is successful one enters